forcedotcom/cli/releasenotes/sfdx/README.md

 ## 7.144.0 (March 31, 2022) [stable-rc]

-Before we describe the changes in this week's release candidate, here's an announcement for plug-in developers.
+Before we describe the changes in this week's release candidate, we have an announcement for our plug-in developers.
 We published new major versions of the core Salesforce CLI npm packages `@salesforce/command` and `@salesforce/core`.
 We're slowly migrating the core Salesforce CLI plug-ins to these new npm package versions.
 The migration is strictly under-the-covers and won’t have any public-facing changes.
 To stay current, consider migrating your plug-ins soon too.

 * [@salesforce/command](https://github.com/salesforcecli/command): Upgraded to version 5.
 Contains the `SfdxCommand` class, which is the base class that all Salesforce CLI commands extend to access useful CLI functionality.
 To be honest, there aren't many changes in this new version, we upgraded it mostly for bookkeeping purposes.